 6.105882 428287.4 0.4299553

 As evident for almost similar distress levels, the cumulative sum of the ranks of the users differed to a large extent and this clearly reflects in the fraction of the time they took to take additional role of listener after registering the change.
 This fraction is relative to the total time these users spent on the website.
-Therefore, for almost the similar distress levels, interactions with more number of listeners or interactions with just more interactive listeners considerably reduced the time these users spent on the website after which they took up the additional role.
+Therefore, for almost the similar distress levels, interactions with more number of listeners or interactions with just more interactive listeners considerably reduced the relative time these users spent on the website after which they took up the additional role.
+Figure below is an example of such users.

 users in the 2nd group –